mdmtk/docs/edge/source/guide/csp/wifi.md

 		* Parm value: "TKIP"
 	* AES-CCMP/TKIP
 		* Parm value: "AES-CCMP/TKIP"

+If WEP is selected:

 * Settable if:
-	* The Network Action is "Add a New Network" *AND* the Security Mode is "Personal" or "Enterprise" *AND* the WPA Mode is WPA2 or WPA/WPA2
+	* The Network Action is "Add a New Network" *AND* the Security Mode is "Personal" or "Enterprise" *AND* the WPA Mode is WEP

-If WEP is selected:

 * Parm name: EncryptionWEP
 * Parm options:
 	* WEP-40
 		* Parm value: "WEP-40"
 	* WEP-104
 		* Parm value: "WEP-104"
-* Settable if:
-	* The Network Action is "Add a New Network" *AND* the Security Mode is "Personal" or "Enterprise" *AND* the WPA Mode is WEP

 ##### **Identity**
-Parm name: Identity

 Settable if:

 * The Network Action is "Add a New Network" *AND* the Security Mode is "Enterprise"

 Pivotal parm: No

+Parm name: Identity

 Description: the name that should be used to join the network.

 ##### **Anonymous Identity**
-Parm name: AnonymousIdentity

-Pivotal parm: No

 Settable if:

 * The Network Action is "Add a New Network" *AND* the Security Mode is "Enterprise" *AND* the Authentication is not "EAP-TLS" or "LEAP"

+Pivotal parm: No

+Parm name: AnonymousIdentity

 Description: Provide the name of the anonymous identity to be used to join the network.

+Parm value input rules:

+* String with a minimum of 0 characters and a maximum of 64 characters

 ##### **Protect Password**
-Parm name: ProtectPassword

 Settable if:

 * The Network Action is "Add a New Network" *AND* the Security Mode is "Enterprise" *AND* the Authentication is not "EAP-TLS"

 Pivotal parm: No

+Parm name: ProtectPassword

 Description: when selected will encrypt the password.